m2lines/convection-parameterization-in-CAM/README.md

 ## Contents

 ### `NN_module/`
-This folder contains the fortran neural net extracted from the [code referenced above](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3), along with any dependencies, that may be compiled as a standalone module.
+This folder contains the fortran neural net extracted from the [code referenced above](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3), along with any dependencies, that may be compiled as a standalone fortran module.

 Currently there is code that can be built on CSD3 using the included shell script.